hurairaali/alpha-AGI/docs/use-chat-react.md

 [ReAct](https://arxiv.org/abs/2210.03629) (Reason+Act) is a classis AI question-answering feature, that combines reasoning with actions to provide informed answers.

-Within Big-AGI, users can invoke ReAct to ask complex questions that require multiple steps to answer.
+Within ALPHA-AGI, users can invoke ReAct to ask complex questions that require multiple steps to answer.

 | Mode  | Activation                        | Information Sources                                  | Reasoning Visibility               | When to Use                                      |
 |-------|-----------------------------------|------------------------------------------------------|------------------------------------|--------------------------------------------------|